async-profiler/async-profiler/README.md

 [Nightly releases](https://github.com/async-profiler/async-profiler/releases/tag/nightly) (published on each commit to master)

+For the build corresponding to a previous commit, go to the corresponding `Publish Nightly Builds` Github Action and scroll down to the artifacts section.
+These binaries are kept for 30 days.

 ## Supported platforms

 |           | Officially maintained builds | Other available ports                     |